tanloong/neosca/README.md

 NeoSCA runs the above command and remembers how many matches for each of the pre-specified Tregex patterns.

-If you have specified the `-rm` option, it also saves the matches, the two `NP`s in our case, in files with `.matches` extension.
+If you have specified the `-m` option, it also saves the matches, the two `NP`s in our case, in files with `.matches` extension.